JustCookieDough/pokemania/README.md

 # Pokemania
+currently live and in beta!
+[Check it out here!](https://pokemania.app/)

 howdy ho gang. building this in (mostly) pure html/css/js w/ flask cause frameworks are for nerdssssss. also because im bad at svelte and vue and dont know react or angular lol.